Saturday, December 5, 2020 at 4 p.m. ET

 The Midyear Completion Ceremony is held annually in honor of students completing degree requirements in the summer and fall semester (affectionally called ".5ers").
-The event allows students, family, and friends to celebrate seniors' achievements in an intimate, relaxed setting.
-The Ceremony features brief speeches by two students and a member of the faculty.
+Hosted by Dean of the College Rashid Zia, the event allows students, family, and friends to celebrate seniors' achievements in an intimate, relaxed setting.

 Below are a few questions frequently asked by .5ers:

 Academic regalia is not worn for this event.
-There is no particular dress code, but because this is a festive and celebtratory event, students often wear dresses, skirts, slacks, tie, etc.
+There is no particular dress code, but because this is a festive and celebratory event, students often wear dresses, skirts, slacks, tie, etc.

-No. .5ers receive their diplomas in May of the following calendar year.
-Students who do not pick up their diplomas at the departmental degree ceremony will receive their diplomas in the mail to the address listed in banner.
+.5ers receive their diplomas in May of the following calendar year.
+Students who do not pick up their diplomas at the departmental degree ceremony will receive their diplomas in the mail to the address listed in Banner Self Service.

 Can I walk in Commencement with my class?